idec-teams/2025_Evolution_Suisse_2025/docs/project/plasmid_selection.md

 AB resistance and survive, cells that did not recombine die.
 This process promotes the survival of bacteria carrying more active IS621 variants.

-EcORep is a continuous DE method that allows DE of large DNA segments in E. coli [^EcORep].
-EcORep uses genes from PRD1 phage to replicate a linear orthogonal replicon (O-Replicon) with an increased mutation rate[^].
+EcORep is a continuous DE method that allows DE of large DNA segments in *E. coli*.
+EcORep uses genes from PRD1 phage to replicate a linear orthogonal replicon (O-Replicon) with an increased mutation rate[^EcORep].
 We attempted to adapt EcORep as specified in Supplementary 6.2 and use it for the evolution of IS621.
 IS621 is encoded on the O-replicon, which allows the generation of many variants in continuous culture.
 Expression of IS621 is controlled by the inducible PVanCC promoter.
 Cells that carry more active variants of IS621 are